zephir-lang/zephir-docs/en/functions.rst

 Calling Functions
 -----------------
 PHP has a rich library of functions you can use in your extensions.
-To call a PHP function you can just refer its name in the Zephir code.
+To call a PHP function, you can just refer its name in the Zephir code.

 .. code-block:: javascript